What is Amblyopia?

 What happens if amblyopia treatment does not work?

 In some cases, treatment for amblyopia may not succeed in substantially improving vision.
 It is hard to decide to stop treatment, but sometimes it is best for both the child and the family.
-Children who have amblyopia in one eye and good vision only in their other eye can wear safety glasses and sports goggles to protect the normal eye from injury.
-As long as the good eye stays healthy, these children function normally in most aspects of society
+Children who have amblyopia in one eye and good vision in their other eye can wear safety glasses and sports goggles to protect the normal eye from injury.
+As long as the good eye stays healthy, these children function normally in nearly all tasks.

 More technical information may be found on the EyeWiki Site »